Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Objective

-Application 2 evaluates the scalability of the completed IKERUSIKI mathematical framework on large integers.
+Application002 evaluates the scalability of the completed IKERUSIKI mathematical framework on large integers.

 Unlike Application 1, which focuses on RSA-oriented structural reconstruction, this experiment evaluates computational behavior as the integer size increases.